whitneyburton/portfolios/students/alex_tideman/20151119-alex_tideman-m4.markdown

 This project's objective was to utilize web sockets to create a real-time web application that allowed users to poll others and get live updates on poll results.
 Also had to deal with time differences between user and server.

-* Completion:
+* Javascript Code: 3
-* Organization:
+* Organization: 3
-* Test-Driven Development:
+* Test-Driven Development: 3
-* Code Quality:
+* Code Quality: 3
-* User Experience:
+* User Experience: 3
-* Performance:
+* Features Completed: 3

 #### Scale Up